curioswitch/pyvoy/docs/index.md

 interpreter to start the application server.
 This means certain features like listening on sockets in forked processes cannot be implemented no matter how hard we try as it is in the domain of Envoy, which ensures they are handled efficiently and stably.
 It doesn't mean we miss out on features like IDE debugging though, which we do support.
+We also make sure to support common platforms, Linux, macOS, and Windows, though we cannot support more than that due to lack of support in Envoy.

-ASGI and WSGI make it easy to switch servers to try - hopefully you can give it a try and we hope you like it.
+ASGI and WSGI make it easy to switch servers to try - hopefully you can give it a try and see if you like it.